Do you want to know all about the Silk Road in Valencia?

 Then, you will visit the Art College of Silk, a building that treasure an important and rich heritage inside in its frescoes, murals and mosaics.
 It was one of the main drivers of the Valencian economy and the silk manufacturers from its founding in the 15th century.
 Nowadays, it’s the Silk Museum.
 Next stop will be in an old Silk Factory from the 18th century that still retains its original distribution.

 Next stop will be in the Velluters district (the velvet artisans) as you listen about the architectural heritage, the delicate fabrics and the charming history of the silk industry.
 Finally, you’ll visit the most representative Valencian costume shop related to silk fabrics, and you’ll appreciate clothing or jewelry that are use nowadays as the traditional way.

 After the guided tour by the Valencia Silk Road you’ll enjoy one of the best paellas in Valencia, in a renowned restaurant in front of the Quart Towers.
 First, you will delight in a typical starter.
 As main course you can choose between Valencian paella, Arroz a Banda, meat, fish or duck.
 Then, a homemade dessert and a beverage by person.
 During July and August dinner will be served instead of lunch.

-An intense day in Valencia that combines culture, history, traditions, gastronomy and modernity… You cannot miss it!
+An interesting day in Valencia that combines culture, history, traditions and gastronomy… So you cannot miss it!